 Ensure procurement processes are followed when appointing new contractors.

-The Procurement process been reviewed with a new procurement policy been implemented as of November 2024, in line with changes to procurement legislation.
+The Procurement process has been reviewed with a new procurement policy been implemented in November 2024, in line with changes to procurement legislation.

 We are also working to ensure residents’ voices are part of the procurement and evaluation process.